Optimal control of a bioreactor for biofuel production: Introduction

-In this paper, we analyze extracellular controls, i.e., feeding rates for glucose and xylose, which we allow to be time dependent.
-Namely, we cast the problem of optimizing ethanol for the bioreactor in the language of optimal control, where concentrations of feeding substrates are modified by an external agent in order to control ethanol production.
+In this paper, we focus on a unified model dealing with extracellular controls, i.e., feeding rates for glucose, xylose and oxygen, which we allow to be time dependent.
+Namely, we cast the problem of optimizing ethanol for the bioreactor in the language of optimal control, where concentrations of feeding substrates are modified by an external agent in order to enhance ethanol production.
 Even though we do not consider genetic manipulations, our model can integrate intracellular controls.
-Our purpose is to develop up a general model which shares a full coupling between extracellular dynamics and intracellular metabolic activity: at each time instant solutions of ODEs feed fluxes to constraint the FBA, whereas FBA provides cellular growth rate and ethanol uptake ODEs see Figure~\ref{schema}.
+Our purpose is to develop a general model featuring a full coupling between extracellular dynamics and intracellular metabolic activity: at each time instant solutions of ODEs provide fluxes to constraint the FBA, whereas FBA gives cellular growth rate and ethanol uptake appearing in the ODEs see Figure~\ref{schema}.

 Since both the objective function and the constraints in FBA are linear (with respect to fluxes), outputs are piecewise linear.
 Dependence of fluxes on metabolite concentrations is modeled through Michaelis--Menten behavior, i.e., through rational functions.
 Therefore, FBA outputs appearing in dynamics are piecewise smooth functions of evolving quantities.
 The main idea is to implement the coupling between the intracellular and extracellular level through a hybrid control system where in each location the outputs of FBA are smooth.
-One of the advantages of a hybrid formulation is that it allows to take account of different timescales.
+One of the advantages of a hybrid formulation is that it allows to take account of different timescales (for the general theory of hybrid control systems we refer the reader to \cite{hyb,hyblibro}).
 One can either assume that information translates instantaneously from the micro level to the macro one (and viceversa) or one can implement delays, which are observed in experimental data.
 This is useful as there are configurations of the extracellular environment (such as saturation of glucose or oxygen) which may cause a major change in the metabolic pathway involved inside the cell with a consequent delay in the variation of outputs of the FBA.

-As a first step toward a unified model, we focus on the analysis of optimal trajectories contained in a connected component where FBA parameters are smooth.
-In other words, we study what happens in each location of the hybrid model.
-More precisely, the location is characterized by a control-affine system of the type